nelagrahek/nelagrahek.github.io/about.md

 <!-- Content -->
 <p>Family counselor and expressive arts therapy practitioner</p>

 <p>Hi!
-I am Nela Grahek, a family counselor working from an integrative perspective, that draws upon various modalities to support people navigating their emotional challenges.
+I am Nela Grahek, a family counselor working from an integrative perspective, that draws upon various modalities to support people navigating emotional challenges.
 The systemic approach I use, explores family and social frameworks that shape us.
 Considering the context in which an individual lives, I try to identify recurring themes, narratives and power dynamics that can cause internal and external conflicts.
 In addition to the systemic approach, I have found my place in creative therapeutic methods that incorporate metaphors and visual arts.
 I completed my education in Expressive Arts Therapy (EARTH) as a certified practitioner and offer workshops and individual sessions that invite people to explore their own creativity and work through emotional or creative blockages.
 Methods of expressive arts therapy offer a sense of freedom that allows me to engage both my own creativity and support others in accessing theirs.
-Through exploring family dynamics, empathy and creativity, we learn to establish authentic contact with ourselves and others.
+For me, the arts have been a source of emotional insight and inner strength.
+Whether through painting, storytelling or movement — they’ve offered a way to make sense of complex feelings and heal old emotional wounds.
 </p>

 <!-- Image -->